Destiel: Social media interactions

 In 2014, the restaurant chain Olive Garden posted on Twitter about Dean and Sam's food preferences.
 When asked about Castiel, the account replied that they would eat anything from Dean's plate, which was interpreted by fans to be a reference to Destiel.

 That same year, the ship was the most reblogged ship on Tumblr, notably beating John Watson and Sherlock Holmes from Sherlock, Kurt Hummel and Blaine Anderson from Glee, and Emma Swan and Regina Mills from Once Upon a Time.
 Destiel remained among the top ships for the following several years.
 Its popularity gradually decreased on Tumblr, as Supernatural fans migrated to other sites.
 It remained popular in fan fiction on other platforms.
-In 2019, Destiel became the top ship on Archive of Our Own with over 20,000 works.
+In 2019, Destiel became the top ship on Archive of Our Own with over 20,000 works more than the second most popular ship (Sherlock and Watson).
 The ship continued to be popular after the end of the series in 2020.
+On August 9th, 2021, the pairing reached over 100,000 works, the first ship to do so in Ao3 history.
+In 2026, the pairing continues to be first, with the "Castiel/Dean Winchester" tag containing over 127,000 works.

 In August 2023, poet Richard Siken posted on Twitter that he had attempted to write for Destiel as well as Wincest and that his Destiel writing was better.

 In September 2024, when Chili's posted on Twitter about the relationship between Evan Buckley and Thomas Kinard in the television series 9-1-1, a Supernatural fan commented, comparing it to Olive Garden having previously posted about Destiel.
 Chili's responded to the post, referring to Destiel as "the inferior ship".
 Chili's eventually deleted their post due to the backlash from Destiel fans.